zahramoghaddasi/Seventh-Assignment-Socket-Programming/README.md

 # Seventh-Assignment-Socket-Programming

 ## Introduction
 Welcome to your 7th assignment!
 This assignment focuses on building a **client-server** file transfer system using **socket programming** in Java.
-The goal is to create a reliable and efficient mechanism for uploading and downloading files between a client and a server.
+The goal is to create a reliable and efficient mechanism for sending text messages and transferring text files between clients.

 ## Assignment Overview
-In this assignment, you will implement a file transfer application with the following key features:
+In this assignment, you will implement a file transfer application with the following two phases:

+### Phase 1: Sending Text Messages
+In this phase, you will create a client-server application where clients can send text messages to each other.
+The key features of this phase include:

-1. Client-Server Architecture: The application follows a client-server model, where the server manages incoming client connections and handles file transfers.
+1. Client-Server Architecture: The application follows a client-server model, where the server manages incoming client connections and handles message routing.

+2. Sending Messages: Clients can select the recipient client and send text messages to them.

+3. Error Handling and Reliability: Implement mechanisms to handle errors and ensure reliable message delivery.

+### Phase 2: Transferring Text Files
+In this phase, you will extend the functionality of the application to allow clients to transfer text files between each other.
+The key features of this phase include:

-2. File Upload: Clients can upload files to the server by specifying the file's name and destination directory on the server.
+1. File Upload: Clients can provide the address of a text file and send it to another client.

-3. File Download: Clients can request files from the server for download by providing the file's name and location.
+2. File Download: Clients can receive text files from other clients based on the provided address.

+3. Address Formats:
+   - For Linux/Mac: Use the absolute path of the file, e.g., `/home/user/Documents/file.txt`.
+   - For Windows: Use the absolute path of the file, e.g., `C:\Users\User\Documents\file.txt`.

-4. Error Handling and Reliability: Implement mechanisms to handle errors and ensure the reliability of file transfers.
-Consider verifying the integrity of transferred files and handling network interruptions or failures.
+4. Error Handling and Reliability: Implement mechanisms to handle errors and ensure reliable file transfer.

 5. Progress Tracking: Provide a way to track the progress of file transfers, allowing clients to monitor the upload/download progress.
 (Considering the fact that you know how to use JavaFX, implementing this part with JavaFX is welcomed!)